 The water temperature should ideally be between 22° and 25° C.

-Correct translation and angulation, and confirm reduction clinically and with an image intensifier if available.
+Correct translation and angulation of the fracture, and confirm reduction clinically and with an image intensifier if available.

 An assistant supports the knee.